creek-service/creek-system-test/README.md

 The `@type` field in `seed/user.yml` is set to `kafka_topic`, which indicates to the system tests that the file holds records that should be produced to Kafka.
-The rest of the fields within the file are specific to the `kafka_topic` seed type extension (See [Kafka system test extensions][1] for more details).
+The rest of the fields within the file are specific to the `kafka_topic` seed type extension (See [Kafka system test extensions][kafka-test-ext] for more details).
 However, they're hopefully pretty
 self-explanatory:

 The `seed/user.yml` file defines two _users_ that will be produced to the `user` topic before any of out `balance-service`